JRCSTU/CO2MPAS-TA/doc/glossary.rst

 General Terms
 -------------
     ``type-approval``
-        is the authority that grants that a vehicle is conform to the EU Regulation.
+        is the authority that grants that a vehicle conforms to the EU Regulation.

     ``EU legislations``